IndiePass/indiepass-desktop/README.md

   - Developer: view response of microsub requests in console
 - Microsub
   - Starts with default anonymous account with the reader connected to  https://indigenous.realize.be
+  - Allow for global unread start screen if the server supports it
   - Read channels and posts per timeline
   - Inline reply, like, bookmark, read and repost with or without confirmation
   - Inline RSVP on events